Gunman kills 35 in attack starting at Thai child care center

 Associated Press

-BANGKOK (AP) — A former police officer killed at least 24 children and 11 adults in a gun and knife attack that began at a child care center in Thailand on Thursday, authorities said.
-The assailant fled the first scene, shooting from his car as he drove home, before killing his wife and child and taking his own life.
+BANGKOK (AP) — A gunman who attacked a child care center in Thailand and then fired from his car as he fled killed more than 30 people Thursday, including two dozen children, authorities said.

+It was the deadliest mass shooting in the country’s history.
+The assailant, identified as a former police officer, killed his wife and child before taking his own life.

 Photos and videos posted online of the day care showed the floor of one room was smeared with blood and sleeping mats scattered about.
-Alphabet pictures and other colorful decorations adorned the walls.
+Pictures of the alphabet and other colorful decorations adorned the walls.

-In videos from the scene, frantic family members could be heard weeping outside the building.
+In videos, frantic family members could be heard weeping outside the building.
 Ambulances stood by as police and medical workers walked around.

+A witness told Thailand’s Kom Chad Leuk television at the scene that they had locked the door to the building when they saw the suspect approaching with a handgun, but that he shot through it.

+“The teacher who died, she had a child in her arms,” said the woman, whose name wasn’t given.
+“I didn’t think he would kill children, but he shot at the door and shot right through it.”

 Authorities identified the assailant as a former police officer and said he entered the child care center after noon in the northeastern Thai town of Nongbua Lamphu.